What's New

 "Redistricting."

-This scheme would slightly rearrange how the wealthy control the state legislature,
+This scheme will slightly rearrange how the wealthy control the state legislature,

-but would do nothing to challenge their stranglehold on power.
+but will do nothing to challenge their stranglehold on power.
 We need proportional

 representation through multiple-member districts, and an end to big-money control

 of politics.
-This one is not worth our support.
+This one was not worth our support.

-The Peace and Freedom Party urges you to vote NO on 11.
+The Peace and Freedom Party urged you to vote NO on 11.

 - Proposition 12 (see